 Note that the above performance examples can be tuned as desired.
-The system designer may choose to reduce the number of transmitted bits (25 or 50 bits) at the expense of increasing the miss and false alarm probabilities, or may increase the throughput by using a longer estimation period in order to improve the accuracy of the statistical metric performance and reduce the miss and false-alarm probabilities.
+The system designer may choose to reduce the number of transmitted bits at the expense of increasing the Miss and False-Alarm probabilities, or may increase the throughput by using a longer estimation period in order to improve the accuracy of the statistical metric performance and reduce the Miss and False-Alarm probabilities.